FrankKooij/Ulysses-Clean-Sheet-2/README.md

 Does not change your original sheet, just puts a cleaned copy in the Inbox (iCloud)

-Drag sheet to folder on Desktop, python script fixes blank lines and spaces, and deliver **Clean sheet back in Inbox.**
+Drag sheet from Ulysses III's sheet list to Ulysses-Clean-Sheet folder on Desktop.
+Python script fixes blank lines and spaces, and deliver **Clean sheet back in Inbox.**

 Use Hazel for smooth laundry service :)